All Episodes

 They have rolling blackouts as it is.

-You're gonna have all these new people with electric vehicles and have even more interruptions in in basic power generation.
+So what, you're going to have all these new people with electric vehicles and have even more interruptions in basic power generation?

-A week after I daya, we had a higher percentage of Floridians with power than Californians had there, and they had no event.
+A week after Idalia, we had a higher percentage of Floridians with power than Californians had there, and they had no event.

 It's just normal that they have people that are out of power.

-So they're failed policies, and I think that what the debate showed is we know Biden's going, you know, doing a lot of bad things, but California is like five years further down the road of leftism than where Biden is in DC.
+And I think that what the debate showed is we know Biden's going, you know, doing a lot of bad things, but California is like five years further down the road of leftism than where Biden is in D.C.

-Listen, I know you but you're in the midst of a campaign.
+Listen, I know you're in the midst of a campaign.

-You you don't have uh time uh to spend uh researching the news every day because you're going from event to event to event, but the Wall Street Journal this week had an article about the fact that California's facing a sixty-eight billion dollar budget deficit,
+You don't have time to spend researching the news every day because you're going from event to event to event.

-and they have now introduced yet again the their wealth tax, and it's now in the middle of of the hearing phase in the state assembly, and they are proposing this wealth tax uh as an alternative to any spending restraints, which would be what the average person did.
+And they are proposing this wealth tax as an alternative to any spending restraints, which would be what the average person did.

-They just added now, you know, billions and billions of dollars because they're gonna pay for health care for illegal immigrants, but it would impose a massive excise tax on the net worth of every quote full or part-time California resident that exceeds a billion dollars starting this tax year.
+They just added now billions and billions of dollars because they're going to pay for health care for illegal immigrants, but it would impose a massive excise tax on the net worth of every, quote, full or part-time California resident that exceeds a billion dollars starting this tax year.

-Now, come January 2026, your state would tax wealth that exceeds fifty million dollars.
+Now, come January 2026, a state would tax wealth that exceeds $50 million.

 I never got a job from a poor person, Governor.

-I I've never in my whole life when I was a you know in the restaurant business ten years and construction for ten years.
+I've never, in my whole life, when I was in the restaurant business 10 years, in construction for 10 years.

 The tax would also apply to non-residents that left the state.